JKirchartz/yinzbot/README.md

 1. Tweet reddit posts with a score of 5 or higher
 1. add #hashtag of the subreddit post is in
 1. Auto follow back
-1. post #FF message, selected from users who mention or RT the bot
+1. post #FF message, selected from followers who mention or RT the bot

 Setup
 ----------